 Lets figure what isn’t Estonian first

-Since we are abundant with tourists buying things during high season,we sell random stuff because people like them.
+Since we are abundant with tourists buying things during high season, we sell random stuff because people like them.
 The Jurassic Park style insects inside of millions of years old fossilized tree resin is fascinating but the yellow stone so conveniently called „Baltic Amber“ isn’t really Estonian to be honest.
 That’s why we call it Baltic – because we mostly get it from Latvia and Lithuania.
-The Russian nesting dolls that go into each other (matryoshkas) are fun, therefore sellable, however not Estonian as well.
+The Russian nesting dolls that go into each other (matryoshkas) are fun, therefore sellable, however not Estonian at all.

 Estonian souvenirs have to apply at least one of these seven rules: